etiennebacher/altdoc/docs/reference.md

 If you saw a message saying that `README.md` was slightly modified, it is because the README didn't follow these rules.
-There were probably several main sections, which messed up with Docute organization.
+There were probably several main sections, which messed up Docute/Docsify documentation.
 Therefore, `altdoc` automatically added a '\#' to all sections and subsections, except the first one, which is usually the title of the package.